Palmiro Togliatti: Exile

 At the same time, the party and its militants were actively involved in the resistance to Mussolini's regime through clandestine action.
 They were well prepared for clandestine activity because of the structure of their organisation, and the fact that they had been victims of systematic repression by the authorities; more than three quarters of the political prisoners between 1926 and 1943 were communists.
 Throughout the dictatorship, the party was able to maintain and feed a clandestine network, distribute propaganda leaflets and newspapers, and infiltrate fascist unions and youth organisations.
 In 1935, the party led a campaign against the Second Italo-Ethiopian War.
 The party and communist partisans, among others, then went on to play a major role in the Italian resistance movement that led to the fall of the Fascist regime in Italy, and Togliatti became a revolutionary constituent and constitutionalist of the Italian Republic, of which he is considered a founding father.
-In this role he helped shaping a constitutional anti-fascism which called for societal transformations.
+In this role, he helped shaping a constitutional anti-fascism, which was significant because it called for societal transformations.

-On 15 May 1943, the party changed its official name to the Italian Communist Party.
-This change was not surprising as PCI started being used as the party's acronym around 1924–1925.
+On 15 May 1943, the party changed its official name to Partito Comunista Italiano (Italian Communist Party).
+This change was not surprising as PCI started being used as the party's acronym around 1924 and 1925.
 This name change also reflected a change in the Comintern's role, as it increasingly became a federation of national Communist parties.
 This trend accelerated after Vladimir Lenin's death and its new name emphasised the party's shift from an international focus to an Italian one.
 At the time, it was a hotly contested issue for the two major factions of the party.
-On one side, the Leninist preferred the single world party as it was internationalist and strongly centralised, while on the other side the Italians wanted a party more tailored to their nation's peculiarities and more autonomy.
-Togliatti returned to Italy in March 1944, after 18 years of exile in Switzerland, France, Soviet Union, and Spain where, with the cover name of Alfredo, he represented the Comintern in the Garibaldi Brigades during the Spanish Civil War.
+On one side, the Soviets preferred the single world party as it was internationalist and strongly centralised, while on the other side the Italians wanted a party more tailored to their nation's peculiarities and more autonomy.
+Togliatti returned to Italy in March 1944, after 18 years of exile in Switzerland, France, Soviet Union, and Spain where, with the cover name of Alfredo, he represented the Comintern in the Garibaldi Battalion during the Spanish Civil War.